 In order to complete the course/program, participants are required to attend all sessions, complete course assignments and posttests, and complete all course & program evaluations.

-While the attendance expectation is that you attend all live sessions of the course/program, we do understand that unexpected events may at times interfere with your attending a particular session.
-You need to contact the course instructor or certificate director if you find that you have missed a session or will be missing a session.
-We do record each live session but we do not record the interactive group discussions.
-The course instructor/certificate director will discuss with you alternatives for securing the missed content and time.
-If during the course of the course/program it is noted that you have missed more than 20% of the live sessions and no alternative plan is in place for the missed sessions, the program completion certificate will not be awarded.
-You will get the CE contact hours that you have earned based on your attendance.
+While participants are expected to attend all live sessions of the course/program, we understand that unexpected events may at times interfere with participant attendance in a multi-session program.
+Please contact the certificate director if you will miss a session.
+We record each live session but we do not record the interactive group discussions.
+The certificate director will assist you in developing an alternative arrangement for making up the missed session.
+If a participant misses live sessions without a plan in place to make up the missed sessions, the program completion certificate will not be awarded.

 Participants must attend the entirety of a workshop, webinar, or minicourse in order to be eligible for CE hours.
 Partial credit will NOT be awarded to participants who arrive late, leave early, or otherwise miss portions of the program.